Log in for prices and ordering

 Corzano e Paterno Toscana Rosso Il Corzanello 2022

 Organic.
-This is Corzano’s delicious and easy-drinking entry-level red—an IGT Toscana Rosso bringing together Sangiovese and Cabernet Sauvignon, with a dollop of Merlot.
+This is Corzano’s delicious, easy-drinking entry-level red—an IGT Toscana Rosso bringing together Sangiovese and Cabernet Sauvignon with a dollop of Merlot.
 Named after the medieval fortified farmhouse on Corzano’s property, fruit for this wine chiefly grows on the estate’s cooler sites, and the winemaking is tuned towards preserving the wine’s vibrant aromas and bright-fruited charm.
-Accordingly, the grapes are given a pre-fermentation cold soak for nine days before the wine begins fermenting naturally in stainless steel.
-“We are not looking for lots of structure,” says winemaker Arianna Gelpke, and so the juices are separated from their skins after only a few days to continue their fermentation in stainless-steel vats.
+Accordingly, the grapes are given a pre-fermentation cold soak for a week or so before the wine begins fermenting naturally in stainless steel.
+“We are not looking for lots of structure,” says winemaker Arianna Gelpke.
+So, the juices are separated from their skins after only a few days to continue their fermentation in stainless-steel vats.

-This is Tuscan value at its finest: supple and fresh with floral and herb-scented red fruit aromas and a succulent, sweet-fruited palate bound by food-friendly Tuscan tannins and freshening acidity.
+This is Tuscan value at its finest: a supple and bright wine for the table and good cheer.
+It’s all sweet-fruited raspberry and black cherry backed by anise and blue flowers bound by chalky Tuscan tannins and freshening acidity.
 Ready for drinking now, this lip-smacking rosso is the kind of wine where one bottle is rarely enough.
 Try it with anything from barbequed chicken or silky ragù to woodfired pizza—a wine for all occasions.

 Corzano e Paterno Toscana Rosso Il Corzanello 2022